A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Line-breaks-and-whitespaces-1f8e.md

 Check the code on the left and see how you can mimick the behaviour of the `<br>` tags with the `<p>`.
 The only difference is that there is more vertical spaces between 2 paragraphs than between two lines that are separated by a `<br>`.
 You will know by practicing when to use each of those two tags.

-Let's head now to the final section of this guide !